Emzzy241/Color-changer-vanilla/README.md

-# COLOR CHANGER APPLICATION with vanilla
+# COLOR CHANGER APPLICATION with vanilla JavaScript

 #### made by Mojiboye Emmanuel